xphyr/synology-csi/README.md

         - *basic*:
             `./scripts/deploy.sh build && ./scripts/deploy.sh install --basic`

-        If you don’t need to build the driver locally and want to pull the [image](https://hub.docker.com/r/synology/synology-csi) from Docker instead, run the command as instructed below.
+        If you don’t need to build the driver locally and want to pull the [image](https://github.com/xphyr/synology-csi/pkgs/container/synology-csi) from GHCR.ioinstead, run the command as instructed below.

         - *full*:
             `./scripts/deploy.sh install --all`